forker-25/ArgOS/README.md

 # Introduction to the OS

-Hi, I'm Cirno (also known as Sociopatia), the creator of this operating system.
+Hi, I'm Cirnik, the creator of this operating system.
 This OS was developed on **July 30, 2025**.

 Let me introduce you to some of its features and architecture.